Picton Branch Library

 Picnic PEC, led by chef Rebecca Hunt, offers flavorful creations and catering services in Prince Edward County, focusing on intimate events with fresh, dietary-friendly menu options.

-• Department of Illumination
+• The Department of Illumination

 Founded in 2013, the Department of Illumination organizes festivals and workshops to bring joy and creativity to the community in Prince Edward County, Ontario.